Classical route to ergodicity and scarring in collective quantum systems: Introduction

-On the contrary, ergodicity in a closed quantum system is apriori not explicit, since the concept of phase space chaos is absent due to the Heisenberg uncertainty principle.
-The first crucial step towards understanding the problem of quantum ergodicity was taken by von Neumann who investigated the `quantum ergodic theorem' that deals with the long time behavior of the macroscopic observables \cite{Neumann_quantum_ergodic_theorem1929,Goldstein2010}.
-Thus, in the time evolution of an isolated many-body system in the presence of integrability breaking perturbations, an arbitrary initial state is expected to relax in a steady state.
-The expectation value of the local observables in this dynamically evolved state attains an equilibrium value, which can be described by an appropriate ensemble of statistical mechanics.
+On the contrary, ergodicity in a closed quantum system is a priori not explicit, since the concept of phase space chaos is absent due to the Heisenberg uncertainty principle.
+The first crucial step towards understanding the problem of quantum ergodicity was taken by von Neumann, who investigated the `quantum ergodic theorem', which focuses on the distribution of the macroscopic observables and its correspondence with the microcanonical ensemble in the long run \cite{Neumann_quantum_ergodic_theorem1929,Goldstein2010}.
+In recent years, this issue has regained interest in the context of {\it thermalization} of isolated quantum systems \cite{Polkovnikov-review}, for which the system relaxes to a steady state during the time evolution, starting from an arbitrary state.
+The expectation value of the local observables in such a dynamically evolved steady state attains an equilibrium value, which can be described by an appropriate ensemble of statistical mechanics.
 In the presence of additional conserved quantities, the thermal steady state corresponds to the `generalized Gibbs ensemble' (GGE) \cite{Rigol-GGE,Rigol-GGE2,Caux-GGE}.
-The emergence of such an equilibrium in a long time during the non-equilibrium dynamics is commonly known as `thermalization' and has been observed experimentally in cold atom setups \cite{Ueda-rev-2020,Relaxation_correlated_bosons2012,GGE_experiment_Langen2015, Thermalization_through_entanglement2016,Relaxation_Rydberg_spinsystem2018,Lev2018,Relaxation1_lattice_gauge_simulator2023}.
+During the non-equilibrium dynamics, the emergence of such equilibrium in the asymptotic regime is commonly known as `thermalization' and has been observed experimentally in cold atom setups \cite{Ueda-rev-2020,Relaxation_correlated_bosons2012,GGE_experiment_Langen2015, Thermalization_through_entanglement2016, Relaxation_Rydberg_spinsystem2018,Lev2018, Relaxation1_lattice_gauge_simulator2023}.
 To understand thermalization in a quantum system from a microscopic perspective, the eigenstate thermalization hypothesis (ETH) has been proposed, according to which thermalization occurs at the level of individual eigenstates \cite{Deutsch1991, Srednicki1994, Srednicki1999, Rigol2008, Polkovnikov-review, Santos-review, ETH_review_Deutsch2018}.
 More precisely, ETH suggests that the statistical properties of the eigenstates can play an important role in thermalization.
 Typical eigenstates satisfying ETH also follow Berry's conjecture which states that higher-energy eigenstates can be decomposed into random components (either Fourier components or site amplitudes) with Normal distribution \cite{Berry-conjecture, Jarzynski1997}.
 Statistical properties of such eigenstates are similar to eigenvectors of a random matrix.
-This remarkable finding opens up broader avenues for investigating quantum ergodicity through the utilization of random matrix theory (RMT).
+This remarkable finding opens up broader avenues for investigating quantum ergodicity through the utilization of Random Matrix Theory (RMT).
 Importantly, RMT is not tied to specific systems, offering a more generalized approach to the study of quantum ergodicity.